 What you can expect

-For cytochrome P450 tests, a sample of your DNA is taken for lab testing.
-It can be retrieved in one of three ways:
+For cytochrome P450 tests, a sample of your DNA is taken, using one of these methods:

 - Blood test.
 Blood is drawn from a vein in your arm.